joel-chu/To1source_event/README.md

 ## Types for typescript

+V.2 completely rewritten with Typescript, and have `tsc` generate all the correct type files.
-V.1.5.0 add type definition to the project `@types/index.d.ts` and its included in the package.json.
+~~V.1.5.0 add type definition to the project `@types/index.d.ts` and its included in the package.json.~~

 ## Test